Welcome to the DPS8M Blog

 Read full post gblog_arrow_right

-If you use an RPM-based Linux distribution with the DNF (or Yum) package manager (including Fedora, Red Hat Enterprise Linux, Amazon Linux 2, and compatibles such as Rocky Linux, AlmaLinux, EulerOS, etc.) you can keep your DPS8M current with automatic updates.
+If you use an RPM-based Linux distribution with the DNF (or Yum) package manager (including Fedora, Red Hat Enterprise Linux, Amazon Linux 2, and compatibles such as Rocky Linux, AlmaLinux, EulerOS, etc.), a DEB-based Linux distribution (including Ubuntu, Debian, Raspberry Pi OS, Mint, etc.), Arch Linux (including Arch Linux 32 and Arch Linux ARM), or Homebrew (on macOS or Linux), you can keep your DPS8M current with automatic updates.

 Read full post gblog_arrow_right